kindtek/devels-workshop/README.md

 ```

 1. copy/pasta the above line of code into a terminal ([CMD or Powershell](https://www.wikihow.com/Open-Terminal-in-Windows))
-2. press the ENTER, 'y', or 'n' key a few times and log in to your machine between restarts
+2. follow instructions and log in to your machine between restarts
 3. ??
 4. profit